Yorkshire Terrier Blog

 Yorkie Growth Chart: 10-12 Months

 Your Yorkie reaches full maturity at 12 months.
 Most Yorkies will weigh between 8 to 15 pounds as adults, depending on genetics.
-Transition to feeding your Yorkie twice a day with a high-quality adult dog food to maintain their ideal body weight.
+Transition to feeding your Yorkie twice a day with high-quality adult dog food to maintain their ideal body weight.
 Yorkies are prone to dental issues, so start brushing your Yorkie’s teeth regularly and schedule routine vet checkups.
+Besides, they’re also prone to hypoglycemia.
 By providing mental and physical stimulation, your Yorkie will remain an energetic and lively companion for many years.

 Size and Weight of Your Yorkie